 A civil marriage is simply a marriage recognized by the government.
 Some couples worry about whether civil marriage in Islam is valid.

-The Islamic marriage validity depends on Sharia, not the setting.
 If you perform the Nikah in a court, mosque, or home, the place does not change its validity.
 What matters are the elements of a proper Nikah: witnesses, consent, and Mahr.

 So, if your court marriage is done through a registered Nikah Khawan and meets these conditions, it is both valid and halal in Islam.